 These are the views of the Bay of Kotor that began to open to us:

-We made a short stop and had a picnic on one of the peaks, from which you could see both the Bay of Kotor and the Bay of Tivat - an impressive sight.
-After a glass of wine and a prosciutto sandwich, we headed back. it was about 3 o'clock in the afternoon, and we have sunset at half past five in the evening.
-Of course, you can climb mountains without daylight, but it’s not very convenient, especially going down, because you can easily stumble and land with your soft spot not on a very soft stone, but if you’re really lucky, then on one of the soft marks 🙂
+We made a short stop and had a picnic on one of the peaks, from which we could see both the Bay of Kotor and Tivat Bay—an impressive sight.
+After a glass of wine and a prosciutto sandwich, we headed back, as it was around 3 PM, and sunset here is at 4:30 PM.
+Climbing the mountains without daylight is certainly possible, but it's not very comfortable, especially descending, because it's easy to slip and land on a not-so-soft rock, or if you're really lucky, on one of the soft markers.

 They say we have a severe cyclone from Italy with rain and storm winds.
 So we will have to postpone our next trips for a week and do housework 🙂